Back to Course

 How to enable DMARC reporting for your domains?

-In order to configure the DMARC report for your domain you need to:
+To configure DMARC reporting for your domain you need to:

-3. In the “ruf” criterion, you need to enter the email address to which you want your forensic reports to be sent
+In the rua tag, enter the email address where you want your aggregate reports sent.

 How to Read DMARC Reports: Reading DMARC Raw Reports

-You can visit PoweDMARC’s knowledge base to learn more about each of them and how to configure them for your domain easily.
+You can visit PowerDMARC's knowledge base to learn more about each and how to configure them.

-Reading DMARC RUA reports can be a bit of a hassle for a non-technical person, here is an example of a raw report:
+Reading raw aggregate reports can be a hassle for a non-technical person.
+Here is an example of a raw report, reflecting the RFC 9990 format:

 <feedback>